sjhung/Peanut/README.md

 # Peanut
-a simple web-ui client for llama.cpp
+A simple web-ui client for llama.cpp

 HOW TO USE